wkennedy3125/GetAndCleanDataProject/README.md

  The following code maps the Activity Labels to the main data set Adds a new column called ActivityLabel
 ****
- 4. APPROPRIATELY LABEL THE DATA set with descriptive variable names.
+ Step 4.
+APPROPRIATELY LABEL THE DATA set with descriptive variable names.
 ****
  With a manageably sized table, we can take out the column/header/variable names and change them to make it easier to manipulate and tidy